 To put it simply, it’s just like going on an impulsive solo trip out of the country to escape your own personal problems back home.
 You may be in a different location, but if your issues aren’t properly dealt with they will eventually come back to haunt you.

-The same thing can be said about expanding your business into international markets.
+The same thing can be said about starting your business in international markets.
 If you are attempting to break into the Japanese market because you’ve heard there are great opportunities, but your core business in your home country is losing money, you probably won’t have the funds needed to finance a cross-continental business feat.
 It will end before it even started.
 Some say you should have a minimum of USD $50 million in sales per year before even considering going global.

 You should sort out your priorities and focus on how you can succeed back home first.
 Take the time to figure out the “why” before you can figure out the “how”.

 If global expansion were easy, everyone would be doing it.
 Remember each country is different.
 The early bird doesn’t always get the worm, at least, not in international business.

 Do your due diligence on the market you are targeting.
 What may work in one country is not going to succeed in another.
 What kind of demographic are you targeting in the market?
 Is there local competition, if so, what is it like?
 Is the country’s market homogenous or is it different from region to region?
 Is there demand for your product in the market you are targeting?
 How have other companies entered into this country?
 For an idea of what can go wrong here are ten successful US businesses that failed abroad.

 Studying your market will give you the resources you need in order to succeed.
 Make sure to do your homework.